 Map used by permission of Dr John Kartesz & BONAP

 Lovely narrow silver-leaved plants in our lower wet meadow.

-Female catkins developing and ready for fertilization.
+Female catkins developing and ready for fertilization in late April.

 Beaver trimmed plants in the wetland at the bottom of our property.
 Lots of useable rods.